IanWhitney/kafka_brownbag/README.md

 --zookeeper zookeeper:2181
 ```

-We could send data in to this topic as a simple string, using some extra configuration to let us declare our message's key.
+We can send data in to this topic as a simple string, using some extra configuration that allows us to include the key.

 ```
 kafka-console-producer \